EugeneGitonga/Salary-Prediction-AI-Model/README.md

 Contributions are most welcome, whether you’ve fixed a bug or introduced a new feature in the notebook.
 I welcome pull requests!
 (If you’d like to make a larger change and check with me first, you can do so via (https://www.linkedin.com/in/eugene-gitonga-b29730163/).

 ## Introduction
+* The main goal of this project is to predict the salaries of employees based on the years of experience.
-* For this project , I will use the "Salary_Data.CSV" to perform Simple Linear Regression.
+* I have used the "Salary_Data.CSV" to perform Simple Linear Regression for this project.

 ## How to run this project from GitHub
 ### Method 1 : Using Binder